JarKanni/nascar_analysis/README.md

 ##### data
 - files split by race
+	- currently only 2025 races

 ##### viz
 - charts and other visualizations produced
+	- tire degredation
+	- laptimes by lap

 ##### main folder
 - jupyter notebooks used to collect, manipulate, and graph data